-"Defaulting white" is a huge problem in our culture, with the "default" idea also being the reason for all other forms of marginalization.
+"Defaulting white" is a huge problem in our culture, with the "default" idea also being a factor in other forms of marginalization.
 We think of the groups in power as being the "norm," but that's completely unfair because there is no norm in our world.
 With how complex and beautiful it is, how complex and beautiful people are, how could there be?
 We devalue all those marginalized groups when we decide that the non-marginalized group is, if not the ideal, at least the default.
 Furthermore, when writing characters, you shouldn't default them to the same interests, the same personality, so why should other qualities like race be different?
-When you're creating a character, race should be something you consider, with each one.
+When you're creating a character, race should be something you consider, for each one.
 (Along with religion and all those other important aspects.)

 In this case, I hadn't given thought to Cecily's race beyond basically naming and describing her.
-Caught up in the central OCD thread (which was, to be fair, very complex and difficult to write), I ended up writing Cecily as a Caucasian girl and then saying she was Latina.
-This point was emphasized when I started talking to my mom on the way up to college this past semester about how I felt like I hadn't gotten the cultural aspect right.
-She began listing off all of these aspects of Mexican culture that I should have known but had completely forgotten.
-By the end of the car ride, my mouth was practically hanging open, and I was super DUPER embarrassed, in part because she was laughing at me).
+Caught up in the central OCD thread (which was, to be fair, very complex), I ended up writing Cecily basically as a white girl and then saying she was Latina.
+This point was emphasized when I started talking to my mom on the way up to college this past semester about the issue.
+She began listing off all of these aspects of Mexican-American culture that I should have known but had completely forgotten.
+By the end of the car ride, my mouth was practically hanging open, and I was super embarrassed (in part because she was laughing at me).

 In related news, I need to suck it up and do my research more often.

-Images via jezebel.com and readingupsidedown.com.
+Images via jezebel.com, readingupsidedown.com, and [my own].